Monday - Friday 8:30am - 5pm

+According to a 2015 report by the National Literacy Trust, children who write in diary at least once a month are more likely to write above the expected level for their age than those who do not write in a diary.
 The act of writing engages the brain.
 In order to write, your child must think.
 Writing in a diary daily encourages reflection and engagement.
 As you child matures and their writing becomes more detailed, they will learn to process and communicate complex ideas effectively.
-Daily journal or diary writing also helps your child learn to break down complex experiences into relevant, useful bits of information; thus enhancing organizational skills.
+Daily journal or diary writing also helps your child learn to break down complex experiences into relevant, useful bits of information; thus, enhancing organizational skills.

 Writing in a diary helps reduce stress.
 Recording feelings in a diary gives your child a safe, cathartic way to release their emotions.
 Your child can record and relive events they have experienced without the fear of any negative consequences for doing so.
 Additionally, keeping a diary and recording life events can increase a child’s self-esteem.